 Cats can cause significant damage to breeding colonies of endangered seabirds, and a single cat can quickly kill off multiple breeding adults in a short period of time causing long-term damage to the breeding population.
 Keeping pet cats indoors and removing feral cat populations are ways to reduce this pressure.

-Prevent other introduced predators from arriving
+Prevent other invasive species from arriving

 KISC Office: (808) 821-1490